emrecncelik/illusions/README.md

 ### Verbal Transformation Effect

-For initial experiments, we use the same repeating stimuli from Warren (1968) and a set of pre-trained speech-to-text models: Wav2Vec2... [add more as you experiment]
+For initial experiments, we use the same repeating stimuli from Warren (1968) and a set of pre-trained speech-to-text models: Wav2Vec2 and Wav2Vec2BERT with connectionist temporal classification, Whisper with conditional generation.

+Conventional speech-to-text models do not show the verbal transformation effect (as far as the simple experiments go).
+This is in line with the spreading activations and habituation hypotheses for verbal transformations.
+Maybe try out [continous integrate and fire](https://github.com/MingLunHan/CIF-PyTorch) models which are more biologically plausible and may show effects like habituation.

 **TODO:**
 - [x] Wav2Vec2ForCTC - No effect observed